Keen to buy a home? Wondering if you need life insurance to get a mortgage?

 Although life insurance isn’t a legal requirement, we’d strongly recommend it.
 Life insurance will allow you to make sure that your partner or family can carry on living at home if you sadly pass away before you’ve paid off your mortgage.
 Even if you don’t have a mortgage to pay, it will give you that peace of mind that your loved ones will be able to get by financially without you around.

 Does protecting your loved ones financially sound appealing to you?
 Then check out our life insurance guide where we break down everything you need to know about it.
 Or, are you ready to jump straight in?
-In which case, head over to a comparison site like MoneySuperMarket, Confused.com, Compare the Market or GoCompare to start comparing deals.
+In which case, head over to a comparison site like MoneySuperMarket, Confused.com, Compare the Market or GoCompare to start comparing deals or just use Anorak insurance and they'll sort it all for you.
 You’ll have that all-important peace of mind before you know it!